Volunteer Projects and Internships in the Philippines

 The Philippines is located to the west of the North Pacific Ocean, with its closest neighbors being Taiwan to the north, Vietnam to the west, and Borneo to the south.

-Talisay City, in the province of Cebu, is home to over 200,000 people.
+Bogo City is home to over 90,000 people in the province of Cebu.
+Bogo is located on the northeastern coast of the mainland Cebu.
 Cebu is one of the most developed provinces in the Philippines, with Cebu City as the main center of commerce, trade, education, and industry in the Visayas.
 While much of the city has developed rapidly over recent years and some areas downtown and on the seafront are modern and developed, other areas remain home to poverty-stricken Filipinos and migrants from all over the region.

 Volunteer Travel and Voluntourism in the Philippines